This Giant Color Sorting activity is one of our favorites because it get the kids moving!

 What age should my child do sorting activities?

-Every child develops at their own pace, and children typically learn color sorting skills between age 1-4 years.
-Even before children know color names, they often can group and match colors.
+Although all children develop at their own pace, they typically learn color sorting skills between age 1-4 years.
+Even before children know color names, they can often group and match colors.

 My 老大 (lǎo dà / oldest child) who is currently 5 years old was naming and sorting colors before age 18 months.
 On the other hand, my son, who is currently only 15 months, is just observing and trying to copy his older sister!